john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/28 11:28 am 1.75 hr Making Geant4 on Linux vid
 - 8/29 8:17 am 1 hr studying analysis and learning more commands
 - 8/29 10:00 am 1 hr failing to make Geant4 installation on Linux vid, at this point I give up.
 - 8/29 2:54 pm 1 hr trying to figure out analysis for G4-Brems, ended up building CERN's ROOT from source.
+- 8/29 4:08 pm I'm going to try and install the root executable instead